RyanMConstable/CSGO_Project/README.md

 ### dbdatasetup.py
 populateStats(): Takes nothing and populates the gamestats table by analyzing and parsing JSON files from every game in the gamecode table

+### findGameStats.py
+selectCombinedUserStat(stat, steamid): Takes the column name in the database and a steamid and returns the sum of that statistic for the entirety of the table findNumberOfGames(steamid): Takes a steamid and returns the amount of games saved in the database for the given id
+returnAllUserRows: Takes a steamid and returns all rows currently saved within the database of that id

 ### userCommands.py
 Contains commands and functions for admins